 Before calling in the mission, I identified myself and our unit code, giving the firebase radio operator our location.
 I asked for the GPO (Gun Position Officer).
 The radio went dead for almost a full minute before coming back up.

-I told the GPO our problem and asked what kind of maximum range fire we might get, since our position was almost thirty-five kilometers from their mountain-top base.
+I told the GPO our problem and asked what kind of maximum range fire we might get since our position was almost thirty-five kilometers from their mountain-top base.

 “Hey, Cunningham’s been firing for you guys.
 They said you were alright, Junior” the guy said.
 “You know we got a two-gun element of 175s here.
 You’re in defilade for Cunningham, but we can reach you with some H.E.
 Slow though.
 One shot a minute from each tube.”

-I looked around me and thought deeply for a few seconds.
+I looked around and thought deeply for a few seconds.
 The news was good.
 The range of 175 was a little more than forty kilometers, outshooting anything in our theater on either side, except maybe naval gunfire from the New Jersey.
-The shells weighed almost two hundred pounds, or four times the size of 105 ammo.
+The shells weighed almost two hundred pounds or four times the size of 105 ammo.
 The problem was, using the red bag to get out as far as we were, made the guns inaccurate at range, especially in our situation, which was beyond the enemy and right on the gun target line.
 The 175s fired only high explosive rounds and chemical.
 I asked the battery to stand by for an adjusting round.

 The Gunny approached close, staying down close to the wet earth and beaten down jungle bracken.
 The company hadn’t yet taken any fire in the darkness.
-I felt an uncommonly cool wind beginning to blow down river from the north, as if the elevation of the deep valley had been raised up to the top of the mountain we’d descended earlier.
+I felt an uncommonly cool wind beginning to blow downriver from the north, as if the elevation of the deep valley had been raised up to the top of the mountain we’d descended earlier.
 I was aware of the rough slurry sound of the river’s flowing water, as well as the usual buzz of hungry hunting mosquitos.
 The water level had to be dropping quickly I realized, as only an hour before the sound of it had been closer to a dull rumbling roar.
-The lower the river ran, the more likely the NVA would cross, and the darkness of a near moonless night would only act to encourage them, I knew.
+The lower the river ran, the more likely the NVA would cross, and the darkness of a nearly moonless night would only act to encourage them, I knew.
 The company had become a non-moving target and there was no place for it to retreat.
 We would stand or we would all die.
 For some reason simply thinking that thought deadened the terror inhabiting my core.
 It was my United States Marine Rifle Company even if I wasn’t the company’s choice as a decent officer.

 The Gunny dumped a pack stuffed full of something in front of me.
 I bent back slightly, the pack rolling heavily until it was only a few inches away.